"If I want a wireless multi-room speaker system in my home, is my only option to go to Sonos?"

 Looking for another mix-and-match option?
 DTS Play-Fi is a third-party app (that's nowhere near as slick as Sonos's) that lets you link select products from manufacturers such as Arcam, Klipsch, Martin Logan, McIntosh, Pioneer, Onkyo and Polk for multi-room streaming.

-This one is strictly for Apple users only.
 AirPlay 2 - Apple's proprietary streaming protocol - finally brought multi-room capability to its products in the summer of 2018.
-A multi-room system built out of Apple's HomePod smart speaker is the obvious choice here: it's easily the best-sounding speaker of its kind (surpassing the Sonos One in audio performance) and Siri works with Apple Music beautifully.
+A multi-room system built out of the Apple HomePod smart speaker is the obvious Sonos alternative here: it's easily the best-sounding speaker of its kind (surpassing the Sonos One in audio performance) and Siri works with Apple Music beautifully.

 But it's also pricey, and HomePod doesn't natively support any music service - not even BBC radio stations - apart from Apple Music.